kpence/easy_db/README.md

+NOTE:

+This is a fork from the original repo in order for me to add changes and make pull requests.
+If you want to use easy_db, go [here](https://github.com/zachbateman/easy_db)

 # easy_db

 easy_db is a tool designed to quickly allow Python database interaction capabilities from a consolidated, intuitive user interface provided by the "DataBase" class.